Compute Infrastructure for ML Workloads

 3.1 nvcc and the host compiler

-A .cu file is mixed: host code (CPU C++) and device code (__global__ / __device__ functions, GPU).
+A .cu file is mixed: host code (CPU C++ that sets up data and launches kernels) and device code (__global__ / __device__ functions that run on the GPU).
+This split exists because the CPU and GPU have different instruction sets and memory spaces.
 Neither compiler understands the other half. nvcc is the dispatcher that splits the input and routes each half:

 1